compujuckel/assettoserver-docs/docs/plugins/VotingPresetPlugin.md

 Meta:
   # The name that is displayed when a vote is going on or the preset is changing
   Name: <Please change me>
-  # Is this preset part of the voting, Admins can still change to this track.
+  # Whether only admins should be able to change to this preset
-  VotingEnabled: true
+  AdminOnly: false
 ```

 Place your presets in the `presets` folder, they need to include all files that would normally be inside your `cfg` folder.